WHAT WE HAVE DONE

 UNDER OPERATION SCHOOL BELL®

-Reading for Life: 600 students received brand new books (1,000 books in total) to help promote literacy and a love of reading.
+Reading for Life: This program was on hold during the pandemic.
+The distribution of new books to students is to promote literacy and a love of reading.

-Vision for the Future: 114 children, whose families could not afford vision care, were provided with free eye exams and eyeglasses.
+Vision for the Future: 122 children whose families could not afford vision care were provided with free eye exams and eyeglasses.

 IN OTHER PHILANTHROPIC PROGRAMS

-Fresh Start: 3 adults, getting ready to enter the work force, were provided with interview and work appropriate attire.
+Fresh Start: 1 individual getting ready to enter the workforce, was provided with an interview and work-appropriate attire.

-Hats of Hope: 1,273 individuals received soft, comforting hand-made hats.
-Recipients included infants, cancer survivors and the homeless.
+Hats of Hope: 1,917 individuals received soft, comforting hand-made hats.
+Recipients included infants, cancer survivors, and the homeless.

-Share-A-Bear: 1,776 soft comforting CASEY Bears were provided to children and adults in crisis situations.
+Share-A-Bear: 1,206 soft, comforting CASEY Bears were provided to those in crises, including foster children.

-2019 – 2020 marked our eighth successful year operating a Thrift Shop, which provides consistent funds to keep our philanthropic programs viable and growing.
+2020-2021 marked our ninth successful year operating a Thrift Shop, which provides consistent funds to keep our philanthropic programs viable and growing.